robb-j/ocelot/README.md

 | `link`    | A link to the template's author |
 | `assets`  | **optional** – A list of directories that will be copied into the compiled result |

 For more info, see the [default template](https://github.com/robb-j/ocelot-template).
+There is also the `spec.json`, which is created along side your `index.html`, which is used to render the docs.